Rex De Garis

 Rex De Garis (29 December 1896 – 14 June 1967) was an Australian rules footballer who played with St Kilda in the Victorian Football League (VFL).

 De Garis was appointed as playing coach of the Corowa Football Club who played in the Ovens and Murray Football League in 1924.

-De Garis was playing coach of Nhill Football Club in 1926.

-De Garis was playing coach of Rochester Football Club in 1927.

-De Garis was playing coach of Sorrento Football Club in 1931.
+He was playing coach of Nhill Football Club in 1926, of Rochester Football Club in 1927, and of Sorrento Football Club in 1931.